naueramant/PIF/README.md

 # Pif - <span style="color:#fff000">P</span>ython + <span style="color:#fff000">i</span>nformation <span style="color:#fff000">f</span>low

-PIF is an extension to a subset of the Python language which implements information flow control.
+Pif is an extension to a subset of the Python language which implements information flow control.

 ## Setup
 This project requires python3 and uses a `pipenv`.
 In order to activate it, simply run: